palasities/Phenology/README.md

 df_obs1=read.csv("obs1.csv", header = TRUE, sep=";")

 ```
 We remove the coordinates to calculate the unique vectors, which represent the different phenotypes in the dataframe.
 Using this information, a ggplot is created to visualize the trends of the phenotypes over the sampling period.
-Additionally, a smooth layer is added to observe the overall trend of the studied trees -
+Additionally, a smooth layer is added to observe the overall trend of the studied trees

+### Figure 1.
+Leaf phenological development
 ```r

 #To extract the unique vectors, the dataframe (df) must exclude ID and coordinates